 Sue returned to education as a mature student and graduated from the University of Southampton with a PhD in English.
 While undertaking her studies, Sue was able to see first-hand the financial challenges that some students experience as postgraduates.
 On completion of her PhD, Sue decided that she would donate money to Southampton to establish the Sue Wilson Bursary programme to help UK students fulfil their dreams of obtaining a post-graduate degree.

-The award covers: contribution towards fees for UK postgraduate masters students.
+The award normally covers: £1000 contribution towards fees for UK postgraduate masters students.

 Funds permitting, Disciplines may offer bursaries which normally constitute a contribution towards fees.
-Please consult your Discipline PGR Co-ordinator for further information.
+Please consult your Discipline PGR Co-ordinator for further information or check the discipline specific pages in Humanities.

 Scholarships from the Ian Karten Charitable Trust Funding (History).
 Patron and supporter of the Parkes Institute, Ian Karten MBE, set up a charitable trust to assist students studying Jewish History and Culture.